-Bill Maher faces calls for firing after using the n-word on his HBO show
+Bill Maher says he is ‘very sorry’ for using a racial slur on his HBO show

 [14 things to know about Ben Sasse, Nebraska’s next senator]

-Maher drew criticisms earlier this year, when he interviewed Milo Yiannopoulos, the controversial former Breitbart editor known for making inflammatory comments about Muslims, women and minorities.
+Maher drew criticism earlier this year when he interviewed Milo Yiannopoulos, the controversial former Breitbart editor known for making inflammatory comments about Muslims, women and minorities.
 Maher had defended his decision, saying inviting Yiannopoulos on his show brought his views under scrutiny, according to the Los Angeles Times.

 In 2014, Maher was accused of hate speech when he said it’s wrong to say only “a few bad apples” in the Muslim community have extremist beliefs.